MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 - The first branch-off leads to the 3-Headed **Attention Layer**, and so on.
 We will go into detail on this in due time.
 - The whole structure is logically traversed from top to bottom, with the model's output being the probability distribution over the tokens.

-Note that although we use the terms "neural" and "neuron", there's no biochemistry anywhere.
-The "neurons" are just mathematical functions that are applied to the input data, or in our case, the token embeddings and further intermediate results.
+We use the terms "neural" and "neuron" here, but there is no biochemistry involved anywhere.
+The "neurons" are really just mathematical functions that are applied to the input data, or in our case, the token embeddings and intermediate results.

 > [!NOTE]
 > LLMs are big mathematical functions, parameterized by a fixed, large set of parameters, which may be initially set at random.
 It receives token sequences as input, and produces, through having information flow through different layers, notably the *Transformer Blocks*, a probability distribution over all tokens in the vocabulary.
 The model is trained to adjust its parameters to minimize the difference between its output and the actual next token in the pretraining dataset.